What Should We Learn From the XZ Situation as Package Maintainers?

 Why relying on a custom made tarball of the sources over the sources themselves in the first place?

 The other reason why package maintainers often rely on such custom made tarballs over “raw” sources is because it’s quite common for upstream developers to not bother integrating integrate GPG signing in their development and release workflows (basically sign their commits and tags) but only sign these custom made tarballs instead (probably as a way to “promote” them over raw sources regarding the previous point about convenience).
-A GPG signed source tarball represents an additional level of trust for package maintainers as it constitutes a reliable way to proves the identity of the person that generated/made the said tarball, but also that it hasn’t been modified in any way after being signed.
+A GPG signed source tarball represents an additional level of trust for package maintainers as it constitutes a way to proves the identity of the person that generated the said tarball (or rather the identity of the person that signed it actually, hoping that it means that they validate the tarball’s content), but also that it hasn’t been modified in any way after being signed.

 As package maintainers, should we prefer a more transparent source over a convenient one?